Iranian reformists: Ideas

+Many reformists support Islamic liberalism and progressive Islamist agenda.
 Some Iranian intellectuals were involved in establishing a foundation for the movement.
 Perhaps the most influential figure was Abdolkarim Soroush.
 For many years, he was the only voice publicly criticizing the regime's policies.
 His regular lectures at Tehran University used to enjoy the attendance of many of the Iranian students who later generated the 2nd of Khordad movement.
 Many famous figures of the movement belong to the Soroush circle.
 However, at the rise of 2nd of Khordad movement, Saeed Hajjarian acted as the main theorist behind the movement and the main strategist in Khatami's camp.
+According to Mahmoud Sadeghi, the dominant [economic] tendency of reformists is social democracy.

+The philosophical core of this transition has been characterized by some scholars as a form of "religious Whiggism."
+Similar to the British Whiggish belief in inevitable progress, figures like Soroush argued that while divine revelation is immutable, human understanding of religion—religious knowledge—is dynamic and must evolve in tandem with human reason and modern sciences.
+This perspective provided a theological justification for reconciling Islam with democratic governance, viewing the democratization of the Islamic Republic not as an abandonment of faith, but as its necessary historical progression.

 The movement has been described as changing the key terms in public discourse: emperialism (imperialism), mostazafen (poor), jehad (jihad), mojahed (mujahideen), shahed (martyrdom), khish (roots), enqelab (revolution) and Gharbzadegi (Western intoxication), to some modern terms and concepts like: demokrasi (democracy), moderniyat (modernity), azadi (liberty), barabari (equality), jam'eh-e madani (civil society), hoquq-e beshar (human rights), mosharekat-e siyasi (political participation), Shahrvandi (citizenship), etc.